SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Databases/Elasticsearch_database/Configuring_Elasticsearch_backups/Configuring_Elasticsearch_backups_Windows_Linux.md

 > [!NOTE]
 > If you do not want to migrate data to a target Elasticsearch cluster but want to make a backup, you can skip this section and proceed to [Taking the snapshot](#taking-the-snapshot).

-1. Ensure that the target Elasticsearch cluster is of a more recent version than the source Elasticsearch cluster by entering `http://[IP-address]:9200` in your browser's address bar and looking up the version number.
-Replace "[IP-address]" with your IP-address.
+1. Ensure that the target Elasticsearch cluster is of a more recent version than the source Elasticsearch cluster by entering `http://[IP address]:9200` in your browser's address bar and looking up the version number.
+Replace "[IP address]" with your IP address.

    Example: